Ayoush/commit-history-modifier/README.md

 # cOMmIT-HistorY-ModIFIer
-TEStInG SomE SuB PRoCeSs FoR MOdIfYiNg coMmIT HIsTORY
+TEStInG SomE SuB PRoCeSs FoR MOdIFYiNg coMmIT HIsTORY